joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 When you declare a Vector variable or instantiate a Vector object, you explicitly specify the data type of the objects that the Vector can contain.
-The specified data type is known as the Vector’s _base type_.
+The specified data type is known as the Vector's _base type_.
 At run time and at compile time (in strict mode), any code that sets the value of a Vector element or retrieves a value from a Vector is checked.
-If the data type of the object being added or retrieved doesn’t match the Vector’s base type, an error occurs.
+If the data type of the object being added or retrieved doesn't match the Vector's base type, an error occurs.

 In addition to the data type restriction, the Vector class has other restrictions that distinguish it from the Array class: